wp-plugins/oik-nivo-slider/readme.txt

 12. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.8 =
+* Uses latest dependency checking logic.
+Now dependent upon v1.17 of the oik base plugin

+= 1.7.1216 =
+* Download to use the effect= parameter .
+Only available from oik-plugins.com

 = 1.7 =
-* Version 1.7 requires oik v1.16 or higher
-* For thumbnail navigation support you will need oik v1.17(.1122.1709)
+* Requires oik v1.17(.1122.1709) for thumbnail navigation support
-* For custom values for boxCols or boxRows for box transition effects you will need oik v1.17(.1128)
+* Requires oik v1.17.1128 for custom boxCols or boxRows settings

 = 1.6 =
 * Version 1.6 should be used with oik version 1.16.